rocketfuel/sdbc/README.md

 ### Reuse a query with different parameter values

-The query classes Select, SelectForUpdate, Update, and Batch are immutable.
+The query classes, such as Select, are immutable.
 Adding a parameter value returns a new object with that parameter set, leaving the old object untouched.

 ```scala
 object Example5 {